-- In X-Men: First Class, Magneto first manifests his power when he was doing this when a gate closes between him and his mother.
+- In X-Men: First Class, Erik first manifests his power when he was doing this as a gate closes between him and his parents.

 - The titular character in Harry Potter and the Chamber of Secrets, towards young Hagrid in a Pensieve Flashback in which he was shown to have been hiding a monster which he thought was the monster of the chamber.